Fantasy Football Injury Recap for Week 2

 MCL Sprain: Out at least one week

 The 49ers are easily the NFL’s most injured team.
 They are now going to be without Raheem Mostert after he suffered a sprained MCL in his knee on Sunday.
-This injury will heal well without surgery given its excellent blood supply.
+This injury will heal well without surgery given its excellent blood supply as suggested by doctors from WhiteSands in Fort Myers.
 Mostert will miss Week 3 but has a chance to return Week 4 if this is a grade I injury.

 Knee Sprain: Out multiple weeks

 The 49ers’ injury woes continue as their RB2 will miss multiple weeks after picking up a knee injury on Sunday.
 For now, consider this a knee sprain, but the specifics of the injury haven’t been released.
 A sprain, as was reported in the media on Monday, would imply a ligament injury.